expo/expo/docs/pages/versions/v33.0.0/expokit/expokit.md

 - Run `pod update` then `pod install`.
 - Open `ios/your-project/Supporting/EXSDKVersions.plist` in your project and change all the values to the new SDK version.

-Nb: If your app is for iOS only, you can run `yarn remove expokit`/ `npm remove expokit`.

 If upgrading from SDK 32 or below:

 1. Install `react-native-unimodules@^0.4.0` in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer npm over Yarn).